There are few flavor combinations that I love as much as lemon and blueberry- and this Lemon Blueberry Sour Cream Pound Cake is no exception!

 What Does Sour Cream do for Cakes?

-This makes for an amazingly tender cake with a fine crumb, and as an added bonus, the thickness of the batter ensures that the blueberries will stay suspended as the cake bakes.
+Sour cream in the cake batter makes for an amazingly tender cake with a fine crumb.
+As an added bonus, the thickness of the batter ensures that the blueberries will stay suspended as the cake bakes.

 Don't miss our other sour cream cakes including Lemon Sour Cream Cake, Strawberry Sour Cream Cake, and White Almond Sour Cream Cake just to name a few!